shiitake/Plax.FM/README.md

 - Plex Media server defaults to localhost on port 32400 - (this can be configured manually by editing the app.config file)
 - You will want to install this using the same windows profile that the Plex is using.
 - There will sometimes be contention issues when Plax.FM tries to read the Plex Media Server log.
 This shouldn't cause to much of an issue - it will just try again.
+- The "Enable Plex Media Server debug logging" advanced option must be enabled on the Plex Media Server.
+This option is present in the "General" options.

 ##### Future Features:
 - Adding better options for custom server location/port